Premature Birth - Symptoms and causes

-The infant that is born prematurely is at serious danger for both immediate and long-term health problems.
+An infant that is born prematurely is in serious danger of both immediate and long-term health problems.
 In reality, when medical facilities were not yet built, preterm delivery was the main cause of baby fatalities.
-Even though certain risk factors are beyond of one’s control, by implementing the following advice, one can dramatically lower the chance of premature birth:
+Even though certain risk factors are beyond one’s control, by implementing the following advice, one can dramatically lower the chance of premature birth:

 - Stop smoking before being pregnant or as soon as you can once you are.

 - Avoid using drugs or drinking alcohol while you are pregnant.

 - Inform your doctor about the drugs you take before getting pregnant since some medications might damage the developing foetus and cause an early birth.

 - While pregnant, keep your weight in check.

 - Eat healthfully and stay away from junk food.